Particle Identities

 • Offline version of the quiz: Available for Windows , macOS and for Linux.

-• macOS: Control-click (or right click) the app icon, then choose Open from the shortcut menu.
+• macOS: Control-click (or right click) the app icon, click on service, then choose open.